 - 1. Study and calibration of Pressure Gauges - 2.
 Study and calibration of transducers for temperature measurement. - 3.
 Study and calibration of transducers for displacement measurement. - 4.
 Study and calibration of photo and magnetic speed pickups for the measurement of speed. - 5.
 Study and calibration of a rotometer for flow measurement.

-- 1. Measure experimentally physical parameters of components of mechanical systems. - 2.
+- 1. Assess linear and angular measurements. - 2.
 Assess surface flatness & roughness experimentally. - 3.
-Map the complex profiles using tool makers microscope. - 4.
-Perform alignment tests on different machine tools.
+Map the complex profiles using tool maker's microscope. - 4.
+Study and calibrate pressure gauges. - 5.
+Study and calibrate various transducers.

 (A30342) Heat Transfer Lab